 With a minimum of care and attention it should last a lifetime; because the blade’s carbon steel it needs to be regularly cleaned and given a light coating of oil, otherwise it’ll rust, but it will take a sharper edge than stainless and hold it much longer.

-Verdict: A classic outdoorsman’s axe, very well made and highly effective.
+Verdict: A classic outdoorsman’s ax, very well made and highly effective.
 Look after this and it will do everything it needs to.
 It’s also very good value for money.
-Cold Steel Trail Boss Axe, 27 Inch.

 Gerber Bear Grylls Survival Hatchet

 - 3½-inch blade

 - Polypropylene non-slip handle

 If you’re an ultralight backpacker there’s no way you’re going to carry something the size and bulk of a full-sized axe – but what are you going to do if you need to chop something?
 That’s where a compact tool like Gerber’s Bear Grylls Survival Hatchet comes in.

 Weighing just 1.4 pounds and less than 9½ inches long overall, this is the axe you’ve been looking for.

 The Bear Grylls hatchet is a single-piece chrome-molybdenum stainless steel forging comprising the blade and full-length tang, so it’s extremely strong.
 For an axe, it’s also very light, but most of its weight is concentrated forwards to maximize cutting power.

 The head is quite slim but the back of it is crosshatched to use as a striking surface; whether you’re knocking in tent stakes or pounding the axe head to split a log, it adds even more versatility.
 The tang is covered by a shaped polypropylene handle that’s rubberized for good grip in any weather conditions.